How Tiller Gives You Ultimate Control of Your Budget Categories

 Additionally, you can add a “Tags” column for an additional level of reporting and tracking.
 More on this below.

-Many personal finance apps use subcategories to give you more detail in tracking your transactions.
+Many personal finance apps use subcategories to give additional detail in tracking your transactions.

 For example, Mint and Quicken use categories, tags, and subcategories, while YNAB uses groups and categories.